Frequently Asked Questions About Fostering

 Can I bring my foster animal around other animals?

-Absolutely, but only after you get to know the dog and know that he/she will do well in that environment.
-Taking your foster dog around other animals prematurely may result in a fight, and we cannot afford expensive vet bills.
+Absolutely, but only after you get to know the dog and know that they will do well in that environment, as well as considering any medical issues that may be present prior to being reviewed by our vet post-transport.
+Taking your foster dog around other animals prematurely may result in a fight, and result in expensive vet bills.
 And of course, we don’t want your foster dog or any other dog harmed.
 You should NEVER take your dog off-leash unless you are in a fully fenced, secure area.
 Be aware, too, that some dogs like to climb or jump fences, so be sure to pay close attention the first time you take your foster dog off-leash even in a fully fenced in area.
 You will be surprised at which dogs like to and can jump fences!

 Your foster dog should always have an ID tag with your contact information on it.
 This is vital.
 They should NEVER be left outside unsupervised.
-Putting your foster dog in a situation that could bring danger to him or others is something every foster needs to think carefully about.
-We prefer that foster dogs do not attend dog parks; There are many dogs there that are unsupervised and many are not spayed/neutered which can lead to a dog fight.
-There are also many dogs that are not up to date on vaccines.
+Putting your foster dog in a situation that could bring danger to him or others is something every Foster needs to think carefully about.
+We prefer that foster dogs do not attend dog parks; there are many dogs there that are unsupervised and many are not spayed/neutered which can lead to a dog fight.
+There are also many dogs at parks that are not up-to-date on vaccines.
 We do however encourage you to allow your foster dog to interact with friends or family members who have friendly dogs.
-Please remember, ID tags should be SCAR tag and not your information and should be worn at ALL TIMES, even when indoors. **Foster animals that are not up to date on vaccinations should never be brought around other animals-This includes puppies/kittens**
+Foster animals that are not up-to-date on vaccinations should never be brought around other animals, especially puppies/kittens.

 Do I have to use a crate for my foster dog?

 This is entirely up to you but until you get to know the dog it is recommended.
-We cannot guarantee that a dog is housebroken, won’t chew your items, and won’t hurt him/herself when unattended.
+We cannot guarantee that a dog is housebroken, won’t chew your items, and won’t hurt themselves when unattended until they are properly acclimated to your home.
 The safest way to protect your home and the dog is to use the crate.
-SCAR cannot be responsible for damage done by a dog left unattended and un-crated.
+SCAR cannot be responsible for damage done by a dog left unattended and uncrated.
 In time, you may find your foster dog doesn’t need the crate.
-But make that decision only after you “test run” the dog a few times and really get to know the dog and his/her behaviour.
+But make that decision only after you “test run” the dog a few times and really get to know the dog and their behaviour.